2. Complex Sentences

 |---|---|

-| he neje o teka ki mi | horse, look at me! |
+| he neje o kota ki mi | horse, talk to me! |

 New Words